Genesis 6- Preparing for the Flood

 How big would these creatures we have with us today get if they lived a thousand years?!

 This says that the children from the sons of God and the daughters of men became “tyrants” and “men of renown.”
 They would have been taught the good things of being a follower of God (such as to work hard and not waste time), but also the greed and conniving from the followers of men.
 They would have had what it takes to do great things in the world’s eyes.
-This phenomena only lasts a generation or two after intermarriage begins.
+This phenomena only lasts a generation or two after intermarriage begins (but occurs in any genetic group).
 Soon, the offspring of such marriages lose all the benefits of having a knowledge of God because they no longer have that knowledge.
 They become lazy and selfish.
 This is where our country is today.

 5 And God saw that the wickedness of man was great in the earth, and that every imagination of the thoughts of his heart was only evil continually.